 Protected Resource Request

-This is a VISSv3 request including an access token as described in general in the chapter, and for different transport protocols in the [[viss3-transport-examples]] document.
-The first time a token is submitted in a request it must be provided in its entirety.
-If a server supports caching of access tokens and returns a token hanle to the client, then any following requests may provide the token handle instead of the complete access token.
+This is a VISSv3 request including an access token as described in general in the Chapter 5.1 Methods, and in detail for various transport protocols in the [[TRANSPORT]] document.
+The first time a token is submitted in a request, it MUST be included in full.
+If the server supports access token caching and returns a token handle to the client, then subsequent requests MAY use the token handle instead of the complete access token.

 Protected Resource Response

-This is a VISSv3 response as described in general in the chapter, and for different transport protocols in the [[viss3-transport-examples]] document.
-It does not differ from the response to an unprotected resource request.
+This is a VISSv3 response as described in general in the Chapter 5.1 Methods, and in detail for various transport protocols in the [[TRANSPORT]] document.
+It is identical to the response for an unprotected resource request, with no differences in structure or content.

 Actors